 Qualification(s): BEc, LLB

-Kathryn Booth is a Principal and Director of Maurice Blackburn.
+Kathryn Booth is a Principal and Director of Maurice Blackburn, based in Melbourne.
 She is a Law Institute of Victoria Personal Injury Accredited Specialist who practices exclusively in medical negligence on behalf of patients and their families.
-Kathryn established the firm’s medical negligence practice in Victoria in 1991 and is now the head of the largest plaintiff medical negligence team in Australia.
+Kathryn established the firm’s medical negligence practice in Victoria in 1991 and is now the head of the largest national plaintiff medical negligence team in Australia.

 "Medical malpractice cases put the spotlight on the care the patient has received.
 After there has been an error, people need answers and accountability for what has happened.
 I have been working in medical law for 24 years and I'm passionate about getting answers for people who have been injured by the health care system.”